East Mesa Juvenile Detention Facility (EMJDF) Sexual Abuse Lawsuits

 - Long-Term Effects – Sexual abuse can have devastating and lifelong effects on survivors.
 Many experience PTSD, general anxiety, depression, or substance abuse issues.
 Not only do these require medical care, but they also reduce your ability to study, work, or have healthy relationships.
 By working with experts on sexual abuse, we can estimate your potential damages.

-FAQs About EMJDF Sexual Abuse Cases
+FAQs About EMJDF Sexual Abuse Cases and Legal Options

 What if I don’t remember the name of the staff member who assaulted me?